101 Sixth Street | 10 am to 4 pm

 Participants will experience the historic restoration of the Byham Theater, including the original tile “Gayety” sign on the vestibule floor, clear lamps representing the advent of indoor electricity, faux marble painted columns and period sculptures in the lobbies and auditorium.

-NOTE: Proof of vaccination is required for entry to any building owned and presented by the Pittsburgh Cultural Trust.
-Please click on this link for complete details before you arrive: https://trustarts.org/pct_home/pages/know-before-you-go
+Proof of vaccination and photo ID are required for entry to this building, which is owned and presented by the Pittsburgh Cultural Trust.
+Please review Cultural Trust guidance for complete details before you arrive.

 ABOUT THIS BUILDING